zzorica/k8s-mgmt-pod/README.md

 ```

 ## use
-To quickly use container and jump into shell use:
+To quickly use container and jump into shell:
 - docker
 ```
 docker run -it --rm zzorica/k8s-mgmt-pod:latest